-- 34.1 The Depositary receives for its own account a periodic fee which will accrue daily from the last Business Day in the preceding month to the last Business Day in each month.
+34.1 Depositary receives for its own account a periodic fee which will accrue daily from the last Business Day in the preceding month to the last Business Day in each month.
 It is payable within seven days after the last Business Day in each month.
 The fee is calculated by reference to the value of the Company on the last Business Day of the preceding month except for the first accrual, which is calculated by reference to the first valuation point of the Company.
 The fee is payable out of the property attributable to the Company.
 The rate of the periodic fee is agreed between the ACD and the Depositary and is subject to a current minimum of £7,500 plus VAT.

-The current charge is 0.03% per annum plus VAT of the value of the Company. - These rates can be varied from time to time in accordance with the Regulations. - 34.3 The first accrual in relation to the Company will take place in respect of the period beginning on the day on which the first valuation of that Company is made and ending on the last Business Day of the month in which that day falls. - 34.4 In addition to the periodic fee referred to above, the Depositary shall also be entitled to be paid transaction and custody charges in relation to transaction handling and safe-keeping of the Scheme Property as follows:
+The current rate of the Depositary's periodic charge in respect of each Sub-fund is: